Our oceans are hotter than ever. Scientists say they worry about what that means for our future | CBC News

 They are the warmest they've been in recorded history.

-In fact, the ocean heat has been topping its own record annually for the past seven years, with last year's record set despite the absence of El Nino — a warming in part of the Pacific Ocean that tends to drive up global temperatures.
+In fact, the ocean heat has been topping its own record annually for the past seven years, with last year's record set despite the absence of El Niño — a warming in part of the Pacific Ocean that tends to drive up global temperatures.

 While many Canadians — most of whom are land-locked — may not be focused on the state of our world's oceans, people across the globe will be affected by the changes happening in them: species of marine life moving out of their typical regions and into others, creating an imbalance in aquatic life; a rise in sea levels; warmer waters that can add fuel to already powerful hurricanes and changes in our food webs.